albjuv/Redshift-labs/Cloud9Redshift.md

 If you are new to Cloud9, review the IDE tutorial at [https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html)

-## Configure prerequisites for connecting to Redshift
+## Install psql for connecting to Redshift

-Kinesis Data Analytics for Java (KDAJ) is based on Apache Flink 1.6.2.
-To build applications for KDAJ, we will need to configure Java, Maven, Apache Flink, and the Flink Connector for Kinesis.
-We will do that in the following steps.
+We will use the standard psql client tool from the open source postgres project as a client for Redshift.

+You can find psql information [here](https://www.postgresql.org/docs/8.4/app-psql.html).

 * Open up your Cloud9 environment if not already open